thinkthoughts/rydberg-parameter-lab/README.md

 A simple 2D model restores accuracy:

 - predicted vs true values align nearly perfectly
 - confirms system is **low-dimensional but not strictly 1D**

 ---

-## True Universality Test
+## True Universality (Constrained)

 ![True universality collapse](figures/true_universality_test.png)

 We test whether the system admits a **true 1D universal description**.

 - Power-law rescaling produces near-perfect collapse
-- Alternative forms (e.g., additive corrections) fail
+- Alternative forms fail
-- Indicates **universality exists but is constrained in form**
+- Universality exists, but only in a **restricted functional form**

+---

+## Emergent Rate Model (New Result)

+The universal response is not governed by a constant decay rate.

+Instead:

+dS/dx = −Γ_eff(x) · S

+where Γ_eff(x) is **scale-dependent**.

+This leads naturally to a stretched form:

+S(x) ≈ exp(−a x^b)

+Key implications:

+- decay is not factorizable into independent channels
+- effective dynamics evolve across scale
+- stretched behavior emerges from **coupled open-system processes**

 ---